Compression Molding Service for Molded Rubber Parts

 Natural Rubber

-Natural Rubber (NR), is a highly versatile material widely used in compression molding for producing durable and flexible parts.
-Known for its excellent elasticity, resilience, and abrasion resistance, NR is ideal for applications that require high flexibility and tensile strength.
+Natural Rubber (NR) is known for its excellent elasticity, resilience, and abrasion resistance.
+NR is ideal for applications that require high flexibility and tensile strength.
 It also offers good resistance to wear, tear, and environmental conditions.

-In compression molding, NR is heated and compressed into molds to form parts with complex shapes and fine details.
-This process ensures uniformity and consistency in the final product, making it efficient for large-scale production.
+NR compression molding ensures uniformity and consistency in the final product, making it efficient for large-scale production.

 NBR